How the data monetization calculator works

 - Data quantity multiplier: very high (1.5×), high (1.2×), moderate (1.0×), minimal (0.7×).

-- Data brokers and targeted advertising are treated as a fraction of the estimated data value (passive, but higher privacy impact).
+- Data brokers and targeted advertising are modeled as a fraction of the estimated data value, so they stay mostly passive but carry the highest privacy exposure.

-- Research studies, microtasks, and content creation scale with your available time and include caps to keep results realistic.
+- Research studies, microtasks, and content creation scale with the hours you can dedicate and include caps to keep the totals realistic.

 - Age group: 25–34 (1.1×)